Motta Shiva Ketta Shiva: Soundtrack

-Amresh Ganesh was signed on by R. B. Choudary and director Sai Ramani to work on the music for the film, after he had impressed them with his sample tracks.
+Amresh Ganesh was signed to work on the music for the film, after he had impressed the director and producer with his sample tracks.
 Amresh, who had previously worked as an actor in films, also turned down an opportunity to act in the film.
 As a part of the album, he remixed the song "Aadaludan Paadalai Kettu Rasipadhile" from Kudiyirundha Koyil (1968) with new vocals by Shankar Mahadevan and Padmalatha.
 Amresh also convinced Raghava Lawrence to sing in the film and make his playback singing debut.

 Prior to the release of the film, actor Tinku released a video alleging that Amresh had stolen a song titled "Hara Hara Mahadevaki" from a film that he and Robert were making titled Thaathaa Car-ai Thodadhae.
 Tinku alleged that Amresh had worked together with them to create the song during early 2015, but production troubles had shelved the film, and subsequently, Amresh had taken the song to a different project.
-In a press meet in February 2017, Amresh Ganesh refuted the claims and provided evidence of Tinku and Robert continuously trying to scam him by gathering funds for the shelved project.
+In a press meet in February 2017, Amresh refuted the claims and provided evidence of Tinku and Robert continuously trying to scam him by gathering funds for the shelved project.
 Amresh stated that he had developed the song free of cost and had paid for the duo to take part in a failed shoot of the song in Bangkok, before the film was stalled.
 Moreover, Amresh revealed that Robert had owned up to playing the song to music composer Srikanth Deva, and had attempted to include it in another shelved film titled Minor Kunju Kaanom which Tinku, Robert and Srikanth Deva were involved in.
 The lyrics of the song were later edited for the film's theatrical release, with the title of "Ada Ada Maharanikki" in place of the original lyrics.